mortaccio/netgrub/README.md

 - Double-click to start
 - Open `http://localhost:3000` in a browser

-## Note
+## Notes
-Local test measures speed to the machine running the server.
+- The speed test measures the connection to the machine running the server.
-For LAN testing between two PCs, run the server on one and open the page from the other.
+- For LAN testing between two PCs, run the server on one and open the page from the other.